xinRan1/Twitch-Streams-Explorer-Web-App/README.md

  (This Web App is used as final project for DSCI551 sp21 @ USC)

 streamlit_twitch.py is the script for runing web application.
-Please run the command "streamlit run streamli_twitch.py" to start the web application. twitch_to_mysql.py is our data crawler. twitch.py contains several functions to request different kinds of data from Twitch. game_spark.py provides parallel processing using spark to analyze game data. mysql_to_df.py is the script for grabbing data from mysql and reformatted them for UI building.
+Please run the command "streamlit run streamli_twitch.py" to start the web application. twitch_to_mysql.py is our data crawler. (default mysql user and database used, may have to change) twitch.py contains several functions to request different kinds of data from Twitch. (user credentials needed) game_spark.py provides parallel processing using spark to analyze game data. mysql_to_df.py is the script for grabbing data from mysql and reformatted them for UI building. (used default mysql user and database)

 Logic: